Assisted Living in Surprise, Arizona

 Most seniors cover Assisted Living expenses using private funds – often a combination of savings, Social Security benefits, pension payments, retirement accounts, and long-term care insurance.

-While there are some government programs that can help pay some specific medical expenses of senior care, many people do not know that Medicare – the federal health insurance program for people ages 65 and over – does not cover long-term care senior services, including care in an Assisted Living facility.
+While there are government programs that can help pay some specific medical expenses of senior care, many people do not know that Medicare – the federal health insurance program for people ages 65 and over – does not cover long-term care senior services, including care in an Assisted Living community.

 What Is the Difference Between Assisted Living and Skilled Nursing Care?

-The majority of care provided in a Skilled Nursing community is nursing care delivered by LPNs or RNs.
+The majority of care provided in a Skilled Nursing community is nursing care, delivered by LPNs or RNs.
 Care is often required 24/7 and is considered high-level nursing care.

 How Does a Senior Qualify for Assisted Living?